SamambaMan/imageprocessing/Readme.md

 localhost:8080/process - method: POST
 ```

-The api accepts a multipart/form-data post with two *array fields*:
+The api accepts a multipart/form-data post with two fields:
- - actions - array of JSON process parameters
+ - actions - JSON process parameters
- - files - array of JPG images
+ - files - *array* of JPG images

 After image processing, the user may check sent and processed images in: